ripple/opensource.ripple.com/docs/xls-66d-lending-protocol/reference/transactions/loanset.md

 - The `Signers` field.

 {% admonition type="info" name="Note" %}
-This field isn't stored as a transaction signature, but either `TxnSignature` or `Sigerns` will be included in the stored transaction meatadata.
+This field isn't included in the `LoanSet` JSON, instead it's added to the stored transaction metadata after the counterparty submits the fully signed `LoanSet` transaction.
 {% /admonition %}